Karoline-S/holbertonschool-system_engineering-devops/0x05-processes_and_signals/README.md

   - **__To infinity and beyond__** indefinitely
   - With a sleep 2 in between each iteration
   - **__I am invincible!!!__** when receiving a SIGTERM signal
-8. Write a JBash scriopt that kills the process in task 7
+8. Write a Bash script that kills the process in task 7

 ### Advanced Tasks
 9. Write a bash script that: